hamdiBh/StarSchemaBenchMarkCSV/README.md

 Changes with this copy :

-        - Generating csv files instead of tbl.
+        - Generating csv files instead of csv.
         - Changing the SEPARATOR to comme instead of |.

 # Usage